mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 }
 ```

+Now we no longer depend on a live networking service in our test suite, which allows us to write reliable and deterministic tests.
+However, this example can be taken further by adding a dedicated network layer to your app, see <doc:NetworkLayer> for more.

 ### Overriding Time

 ``OperationState/valueLastUpdatedAt`` and ``OperationState/errorLastUpdatedAt`` properties on ``OperationState`` conformances are computed using the ``OperationClock`` protocol.
 The clock lives on the context, and can be overridden.
 Therefore, if you want to ensure a deterministic date calculations for various reasons (time freeze, testing, etc.), you can do the following.